 Insert the TV cable into the base plate bracket until you hear it click into position.
-To do this, match the index guide on the TV cable housing, with the notch in the base plate bracket (red circles in pictures at left).
-The TV cable will not go in any other wav.
+To do this, match the index guide on the TV cable housing, with the notch in the base plate bracket (red circles in the pictures).
+The cable will not go in any other way.
+Step 2 (Installing)

 Check that the two retaining "tabs" on the TV cable housing have spread out and locked the cable into the base plate bracket.
 These tabs prevent the cable housing from coming out.
-(Red circles at right)
+(Red circles at right) Step 3 (Adjusting

 Pressing in and holding the 'D' shaped slider release button (pictures at left and above) the inner cable housing (known as the "slider") will be released and freely slide back and forth in a range of approximately one inch.
 Press the "D" button and pull the "slider" all the way to its outermost (forward towards the front of the engine) position.
 Positioning the slider all the way out like this makes the next step, installing of the TV cable "ball" into the hole on the TV Made EZ cam, much easier to accomplish.

-Note: The TV Made EZ system shown in the pictures at right is our system for the Edelbrock Pro-Flo 3500 , the cam on your system may not look like this, but all TV Made EZ Evolution Two systems have a similar type cable ball attachment hole in the cam.
+Step 4 (Installing) Note: The TV Made EZ system shown in the pictures at right is our system for the Edelbrock Pro-Flo 3500 / 3507, the cam on your system may not look like this, but all TV Made EZ Evolution Two systems have a similar type cable ball attachment hole in the cam

-Once connected, press in the "D" shaped release button, push the "slider" rearward (towards the transmission) as far as it will travel.
-While holding the "slider" rearward, release the "D" shaped button to "fix" the slider in this rearward most position.
+The pictures at right illustrate how to connect the TV cable by inserting the ball through the provided opening on the cam.
+Rotating the cable to the rear will prevent it from coming out.
+Once connected, press in the "D" shaped release button, push the slider rearward (towards the transmission) as far as it will travel.
+While holding the slider rearward, release the "D" shaped button to "fix" the slider in this rearward most position.
 From the drivers seat position, press the accelerator pedal all the way to the floor.
 While holding the accelerator pedal to the floor, have your assistant try to rotate the carburetor/fuel injection linkage further to confirm it's getting W.O.T with the accelerator pedal.
 If he can rotate the Throttle linkage further, you need to fix the throttle linkage.
 Once the pressure gauge is connected to the transmissions diagnostic port (See gauge installation instruction link below), check for instantaneous pressure rise by gently pulling the cable where it leaves the cable housing.
 Once instant pressure rise is confirmed, You're ready to perform your test drive!
+Step 5 (Adjusting